jear/eu-dps-hpe-gl-pce-map/README.md

-# Measure consortium member's DC inter-distance ;   has to be > 200kms
+# Measure consortium member's DC inter-distancewhich has to be greater than 200kms

 https://switch2osm.org/using-tiles/getting-started-with-leaflet/